 If you are able to accommodate 100% of requests for motor pool vehicles 100% of the time, that could be a luxury that’s chewing up your bottom line.
 While fleet managers certainly don’t want to have to turn down requests of their internal customers, if the shared fleet can meet every request all of the time, then it is likely the fleet is too large and needs to be reduced.
-On the flip side, if your requests far exceed your ability to fill them (and here a benchmark may be useful), then you may have too few vehicles in a location.
+On the flip side, if your requests far exceed your ability to fill them (and here's where a benchmark may be useful), then you may have too few vehicles in a location.
 One of the most under-valued utilization metric is the number of reservations turned down or diverted to an outside rental agency.

 What can you do?
 Consider other options you could use to fulfill the requests you have to turn away.
 Could outside rentals or reimbursed personal vehicle use be options to handle periodic shortfalls?
 Your FMIS should be able to easily show you how often you turn drivers away because you did not have a vehicle.
 Or, you should know how often you had to rely on an outside rental company to fulfill your needs.
 It’s a pretty straightforward math problem to figure out where the break-even point is relative to using outside rentals or acquiring a vehicle for the fleet.